hutchch/ALTTPR-Tracker/README.md

  - Enemizer or normal mode
  - Sword or Swordless

+<i>Each mode takes many hours (30-80+ hours) to build.
+There are no plans to incorporate Entrance shuffle, ShopSanity, or Retro modes.
+My apologies. </i>

 Tracker Application can be downloaded under [Releases](https://github.com/hutchch/ALTTPR-Tracker/releases)

+Emulator setup can be found uner [Emulator Setup](https://github.com/hutchch/Emulator-Setup)
 </p>

 <img width="1242" height="1525" alt="image" src="https://github.com/user-attachments/assets/c8a4b087-188e-4aed-9ed9-a5c31b0dc6a6" />